 London, New York: Bloomsbury Academic

-New, original scholarly papers edited and with a substantive introduction by Dr. Debotri Dhar, Education and Gender draws on international research from USA, UK, India, Mexico, Sub-Saharan Africa, and the Caribbean, to provide a comprehensive global overview of the relationship between gender and education.
+New scholarly papers edited and with an introduction by Dr. Debotri Dhar, Education and Gender draws on international research from USA, UK, India, Mexico, Sub-Saharan Africa, and the Caribbean, to provide a comprehensive global overview of the relationship between gender and education.
 Rooting constructions of gender and sexuality both in the women’s movement, and in specific geographical contexts and time-frames, the contributors use multiple research methods (ethnography, archival research, participant observation, textual and statistical analysis) as they consider a range of themes, including gaps in educational opportunities and outcomes; gender stereotyping in curricula; pedagogical strategies; STEM fields; public and non-profit initiatives; and education policies.
 Drawing on best practices worldwide, the book identifies current gaps and proposes solutions to promote gender-just, equitable, and pluralistic societies.

 REVIEWS: "Debotri Dhar has brought together a formidable collection of international authors who have contributed their own particular expertise...
 Dhar introduces the book by advocating the importance of access to education around the world.
 She sets the scene for the remainder of the book by promoting the need for academics, humanitarians, policy makers and politicians alike to critically examine the relationship between gender and education." - British Journal of Education Studies